E-Bike Items for Sale - Here's a photo journal of items that I'm trying to clear out of my workshop.

 I'm not sure why this cell imbalance occurs, and why always Cell 7, the cell at the highest potential.
 I do know that after I manually bled current from Cell 7 and the other high cells, as much as a few hundred mAh each, so that their voltages were reduced to below the average cell voltage, I was able to increase the battery's overall capacity by as much as 10%.

 Fortunately, I had my batteries constructed with a JST-XH connector tapping each cell's voltage so that I could examine cell behavior individually and to charge/discharge each cell individually, if necessary.
 I have to wonder how many commercial e-bike batteries show reduced capacity due to cell imbalances caused by poor voltage balancing function in a battery's BMS.
 In the future I will add this manual cell balancing step prior to my annual capacity test.
-I hope that this critical step will extend the useful life my rather substantial investment in batteries.
+I hope that this critical step will extend the useful life of my rather substantial investment in batteries.

 |Link to Map:||BMC600, CW||BMC600, CCW||NC-M3006RC, CCW, typical regen||NC-M3006RC, CCW, maximal regen|